abbotsford senior secondary school

 - Inviting landscaping that draws the community in

-Architecturally, the building radiates from the school’s central cohesive context, a three-storey cast-in-place concrete, steel, glass, and wood rotunda.
+Architecturally, the building radiates from the school’s central cohesive context, a three-storey cast-in-place concrete, steel, glass, and wood Atrium.
 This inspirational, finely detailed, wood-roofed structure provides a bright programmatic focal point, with corridors and communal spaces radiating concentrically.

 Exposed concrete walls, columns, and cantilevered coloured concrete ring slabs with glass railings create an interesting play on light to the space.